CatoAntonsen/MMM-Ruter/README.md

 Stop option | Comment
 ---|---|---
 stopId | Id of stop
-platformFilter | The names of the platforms you want to see timeToThere | How long time in minutes does it take for you to get to this stop?
+stopName | Your name of the stop.
+Try keep it short platformFilter | The names of the platforms you want to see timeToThere | How long time in minutes does it take for you to get to this stop?
 It's no point showing journeys that till go in 1 minute if it takes you 5 minutes to get there...